Code-Institute-Submissions/First-milestone-project-45/TESTING.md

 Go the resource page and scroll down to the section ‘Video Links’ there are three short YouTube videos introducing each of the three eco home concepts.

 *Bug*: The left and middle videos are unable to go to full screen within the website, only if you click ‘YouTube’ to watch via the Youtube website.

-Rectified by moving the `>` to the end of `allowfullscreen`
+*Debugged*: Moved the `>` to the end of `allowfullscreen`

 All videos play on the website when you click on them.